jimshowalter/architecture-enforcer/README.md

 To run this tool with SampleTarget1.yaml, just change 2 to 1 in the above command.

+We also provide a deliberately screwed-up target state, BrokenTarget.yaml.
+It is just SampleTarget2.yaml, but with the layers reversed.
+It is provided to show what a bunch of illegal references look like.

 For large codebases, this tool requires lots of memory and can take a minute or more to run (the overhead is almost entirely due to pf-CDA, which has a difficult job).

 ## Command-line Arguments ###